-Fall hunting early September through early november.
+Fall hunting early September through early November.
 Formal Opening early November.
 Hunting through late March.
-Typically hunting Thursdays, Saturdays, and alternating Tuesdays.
+Typically hunting Tuesdays, Thursdays, and Saturdays.
 Time varies with season.
 Posted times are move off times.
 Please arrive with plenty of time to spare to be ready to move off at the appointed time.
 On most hunting days, The Mells tailgates after the hunt.
 Members and visitors who bring a dish to share are most appreciated.
 A small game hunting license is required in Tennessee.
 Click here to purchase one online.

 The Mells welcomes visitors.
 Visitors can hunt with us or observe, with the permission of the Masters.
-Capping fee for visiting riders is $100 for adults and $25 for those under 18 years of age or full-time students.
 Proof of negative Coggins and Liability Releases are required.
 Liability Release can be downloaded here.
 Membership is by invitation of the Masters.
 We have several types of memberships, including social memberships if you prefer not to ride.
 If you are interested in visiting or membership, please leave us a message in the "Contact" section.

 Ratcatcher during Fall Hunting and Thursdays.
 Formal otherwise.
 Dress code may be waived for inclement weather - check your email or the Mells Facebook page.